niceFunction/well-death-happens/README.md

 The goal of **Well, Death Happens** was to ask: "*How can Death in a game be more useful?*", and that resulted in this project.
 The Player will encounter levels where they have to think about how & where they die since the **Core Mechanic** of the game is that when the Player dies, it creates a resource called "**Corpse**".

 These "**Corpses**" are created upon when the Player either, a **Spike** or a **Hole**.
 When the "**Corpse**" is created, it will fall straight down unless the Player dies on the ground.
 The Player can then use these "**Corpses**" as Platforms to get across hazardous parts of different levels.
+But the Player starts with a limited amount of "**Corpses**" & if the amount of "**Corpses**" reaches 0, the game is over.

 ### **Controls**
 - **Move to the Left:** A / Left Arrow Key or Use the Left Joystick on a Controller.